StewLG/check_truenas_extended_play/README.md

 ZPool capacity check added.

 Thanks to both Folke Ashberg (@fashberg) and @Cosmits.
-Each made an independent pull request with a suggested implementation of this feature, demonstrating a strong demand.
+Each made an independent pull request with a suggested implementation of the zpool capacity check feature, demonstrating a strong demand.
 It has been a bit involved to implement correctly, so if anyone sees free/used values for their ZPools that don't seem right, please let us know.

 # Feedback Welcome
 If you have a suggestion or encounter a problem, I encourage users to get in touch.
 I've found half-baked Nagios plugins to be a chore to deal with, and I'd like this not to be one of them.